wix-incubator/wix-rest-docs/wix-bookings/guides/Sample App.md

 * Filter the view by date and/or status
 * Update attendance and payments directly from this list.

-To see this app working, clone the the repo and add it to your developer's center and run it on your site.
-The app repo is [here](https://github.com/wix/bookings-list-sample-application).
+To run the app on your site, clone the the repo and add it to your developer's center as explained [here](https://github.com/wix/bookings-list-sample-application).

 ##  API Endpoints List
 The app uses the following APIs: